stensmo/SFTPClient.jl/README.md

     # For certificate authentication, you can do this (since 0.3.8)
     sftp = SFTP("sftp://mysitewhereIhaveACertificate.com", "myuser", "cert.pub", "cert.pem")
-    # The cert.pem is your certificate (private key), and the cert.pub can be obtained from the private key as following: ssh-keygen -y  -f ./cert.pem.
+    # The cert.pem is your certificate (private key), and the cert.pub can be obtained from the private key.
+    # ssh-keygen -y  -f ./cert.pem.
 Save the output into "cert.pub".

 ```